mehediH-shakil/django-ecommerce-site/README.md

 - **accounts**: This app handles user authentication and profile management.
 - **products**: This app manages the product database and includes views for displaying products.
 - **cart**: This app handles the shopping cart functionality.
-- **orders**: This app manages the checkout process and generates purchase receipts.
 - **admin_interface**: This app provides an admin interface for managing products.
 - **api**: This app implements the RESTful API using Django REST Framework.